Feature Representation in Deep Metric Embeddings: Evaluation

-Before these results were achieved a restriction emerged in that every time the K-Means algorithm was run with two clusters the images would always cluster based on skin tone.
-Therefore, to examine the attributes of gender and age it was compulsory that all images in the dataset contained only one skin tone.
-This requirement demonstrates that a hierarchical coherence exists between features within the embedding structure.
-To explore this condition further a new dataset of 200 images was created and manually labeled, ensuring an equal representation of attributes within the dataset.
-In the first part of this experiment, K-Means was initialized with two clusters, this would determine which attribute held prominence above the other two.
-This process was repeated for K-Means initialized with four clusters and then eight clusters.
+An important outcome of this experiment was that it demonstrated the hierarchy of attributes within the embeddings.
+Each time the K-Means algorithm was run with two clusters, the embeddings would always cluster based on skin tone.
+Therefore, to examine the attributes of gender and age, all images in the dataset needed to contain only one skin tone.
+This requirement demonstrates that a hierarchy of representation exists between features within the embedding structure, such that specific attributes have a stronger representation within the embedding structure.
+A new dataset of 200 images was created and manually labelled to explore this condition further, ensuring an equal representation of attributes within the dataset.
+In the first part of this experiment, K-Means was initialised with two clusters to determine which attribute held prominence above the other two.
+This process was repeated for K-Means initialised with four and eight clusters.
 The results of these experiments can be seen in Table~\ref{tab:table1}.
 When using two clusters, the data was classified based on skin tone, such that one cluster contained pale-skinned people and the other contained dark-skinned people.
-When four clusters were used, gender was taken into consideration and the resulting clusters contained, dark-skinned males, dark-skinned females, pale-skinned males and pale-skinned females.
+When four clusters were used, the clusters formed around the attributes of skin tone and gender.
+Of the four clusters formed, one contained males with dark skin tone, a second cluster contained females with dark skin tone, a third contained females with pale skin tone and a fourth contained males with pale skin tone.
 Finally, when eight clusters were used, each image was classified based on the skin tone, gender and age of the person in the image.
-For example, one cluster would contain old dark-skinned males and another would contain young dark-skinned males.
-These results indicate that a hierarchical coherence exists between features within the embedding structure and that the features representing the extra class attributes rank in order of skin tone, gender and age, respectively.
+For example, one cluster would contain old dark-skinned males, and another would contain young dark-skinned males.
+This extra class attribute representation hierarchy can be seen in Figure \ref{fig:figure3}.
+These results verify that not only are the extra class attributes of age, gender and skin tone represented within the embedding structure, but they also follow a hierarchy of representation whereby specific attributes are represented better or deemed more critical to the facial recognition task during training.
+These attributes rank in order of skin tone, gender, and age, respectively.
+Subsequently, this new information regarding the strong representation of facial attributes within the embedding structure allows for the sub-discrimination of these attributes without retraining the original DML model.
+It is recognised that the model does not perform as strongly for the attribute age compared to the attributes of gender and skin tone.
+We speculate that the attributes of gender and skin tone can be represented easier in a binary form and that this may not be the case for the attribute age.
+In future works, representing age in more distinct age groups, such as 0-5 years, 6-10 years etc., may prove beneficial rather than over 50 years and under 50 years.